tomphttp/specifications/BareServerV1.md

 - X-Bare-Path: The path of the destination.
 Be careful when specifying a path without `/` at the start.
 This may result in an error from the remote.
 - X-Bare-Headers: A JSON-serialized object containing request headers.
 Request header names may be capitalized.
 When making the request to the remote, capitalization is kept.
 Consider the header capitalization on `HTTP/1.0` and `HTTP/1.1`.
 Sites such as Discord check for header capitalization to make sure the client is a web browser.
 - X-Bare-Forward-Headers: A JSON-serialized array containing names of case-insensitive request headers to forward to the remote.
 For example, if the client's useragent automatically specified the `Accept` header and the client can't retrieve this header, it will set X-Bare-Forwarded-Headers to `["accept"]`.
 The Bare Server will read the `accept` header from the request headers (not X-Bare-Headers`) and add it to the headers sent to the remote.
 The server will automatically forward the following headers: Content-Encoding, Content-Length, Transfer-Encoding

+The headers below are optional and will default to `[]` if they are not specified.
+They are intended to be used for caching purposes.

+- X-Bare-Pass-Headers: A JSON-serialized array of case-insensitive headers.
+If these headers are present in the remote response, the values will be added to the server response.
+The list must not include the following: `vary`, `connection`, `transfer-encoding`, `access-control-allow-headers`, `access-control-allow-methods`, `access-control-expose-headers`, `access-control-max-age`, `access-control-request-headers`, `access-control-request-method`.
+- X-Bare-Pass-Status: A JSON-serialized array of HTTP status codes, like 204 and 304.
+If the remote response status code is present in this list, the server response status will be set to the remote response status.

 Response Headers: